CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/dp900-01-sql-lab.md

 #### Task 1: Provision an Azure SQL Database resource

+In this task, you will provision an Azure SQL Database by creating a new resource, configuring the server with SQL authentication, and setting network and security options.
+After deployment, you will connect to the database using the Query Editor in the Azure portal and run SQL queries to explore and retrieve data from the sample database.

 1. In the Azure portal, select  **＋ Create a resource**.

 1. On the **Create a resource** page, search and select **Azure SQL**.